prompt-toolkit/python-prompt-toolkit/docs/pages/full_screen_apps.rst

 In order to react to user actions, we need to create a registry of keyboard shortcuts to pass to our :class:`~prompt_toolkit.application.Application`.
-The easiest way to do so, is to create a :class:`~prompt_toolkit.key_binding.manager.KeyBindingManager`, and then attach handlers to our desired keys. :class:`~prompt_toolkit.keys.Keys` contains a few predefined keyboards shortcut that can be useful.
+The easiest way to do so, is to use the :class:`~prompt_toolkit.key_binding.manager.defaults.load_key_bindings` function.
+This returns a `Registry` object that is already filled with the default key bindings.

-To create a `registry`, we can simply instantiate a :class:`~prompt_toolkit.key_binding.manager.KeyBindingManager` and take its `registry` attribute:

 .. code:: python

-    from prompt_toolkit.key_binding.manager import KeyBindingManager
+    from prompt_toolkit.key_binding.defaults import load_key_bindings
-    manager = KeyBindingManager()
-    registry = manager.registry
+    registry = load_key_bindings()

 Update the `Application` constructor, and pass the registry as one of the argument.